neofob/TransAmerica/README.md

 Cycling Across America

-A tentative plan to ride across America from Yorktown, Virgina to Portland, Oregon with detour to Ashville, North Carolina.
+A tentative plan to ride across America from Yorktown, Virginia to Portland, Oregon with detour to Ashville, North Carolina.

 **Key points must stop:**